terascope/elasticsearch-assets/docs/operations/elasticsearch_bulk.md

 }
 ```

-`NOTE`: If start with the long form (which means to set up the apis manually and specify the api_name on the operation) then there are restrictions on what configurations you can put on the operation so that clashing of configurations are minimalized.
-The api configs take precendence.
+`NOTE`: If start with the long form (which means to set up the apis manually and specify the api_name on the operation) then there are restrictions on what configurations you can put on the operation so that clashing of configurations are minimized.
+The api configs take precedence.

 If submitting the job in long form, here is a list of parameters that will throw an error if also specified on the opConfig, since these values should be placed on the api:
 - `index`